 This study employs Autoregressive Distributed Lag (ARDL) bounds testing approach to co-integration advanced by Pesaran et al. (1999, 2001).
-The main advantage of this methodology is that it allows testing for the existence of co-integration irrespective of whether the variables are I (o) or I (1).
+The main advantage of this methodology is that it allows testing for the existence of co-integration irrespective of whether the variables are I (0) or I (1).
 ARDL approach is more appropriate than the Johansen-Juselius multivariate approach to co-integration when the sample size is small (Pesaran et al., 2001).
 This technique generally provides unbiased estimates of the long- run model and valid t-statistics even when some of the regressors are endogenous (Harris and Sollis, 2003).
 The estimation procedure involves two steps.
 First, long-run relationship between the variables under consideration is tested by computing F-statistics.
-If the evidence of long-run parameters are estimated using autoregressive distributed lag (ARDL) method.
+If the evidence of long-run relationship is found, then at the second stage the short-run and long-run parameters are estimated using autoregressive distributed lag (ARDL) method.
 The final equation is selected based on the acceptability of various diagnostics.12